-My husband and I just went on a 7 day cruise of the Western Caribbean where we visited Costa Maya, Mexico; Belize; Roatan, Honduras; and Cozumel, Mexico.
+My husband and I just went on a 7 day cruise of the Western Caribbean (booked on Expedia) where we visited Costa Maya, Mexico; Belize; Roatan, Honduras; and Cozumel, Mexico.
 I learned a lot on this cruise and put together a list of first time cruise tips for you that I wish I had known more about in advance!

 This was my first cruise as an adult; in disclosure, I was about 16 years old the last time I went on one, so I don’t remember too much about the experience.
 Plus I didn’t book or prepare for that cruise so I really consider myself a first timer.